Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 Subject to an objection by the rights holder of the trademark registration, only third parties with a legitimate interest may oppose the registration on the grounds that the trademark:

 - is identical to an earlier mark for identical goods or services;

 - is identical or similar to an earlier mark for identical or similar goods or services if a likelihood of confusion exists, including the likelihood of association between the proprietor of the trademark registration subject to the opposition and the holder of the earlier mark;

-- is identical or similar to an earlier mark which is known by a significant part of the relevant public and the trademark registration subject to the opposition would take unfair advantage of or without due cause, be detrimental to the distinctive character or reputation of the earlier mark;
+- is identical or similar to an earlier mark which is known by a significant part of the relevant public and the trademark registration subject to the opposition would take unfair advantage of or, without due cause, be detrimental to the distinctive character or reputation of the earlier mark;

-- can be confused with a symbol that, at the time of the application, was being used by a third party in Sweden or abroad and is still in use, if the applicant was acting in bad faith at the time of the application.
+- can be confused with a mark that, at the time of the application, was being used by a third party in Sweden or abroad and is still in use, if the applicant was acting in bad faith at the time of the application.